Programming productivity: Value-based software engineering

 Several researchers proposed economic-driven or value-based software engineering as an important paradigm in future software engineering research.
 Boehm and Huang point out that is it not only important to track the costs in a software project but also the real earned value, i.e. the value for the customer.
 They explain that it is important to create the software business case and keep it up to date.
 In essence, value-based software engineering focuses on the customer value, mainly measured in monetary units.

 Peopleware

 The famous book Peopleware: Productive Projects and Teams by de Marco and Lister brought the importance of people-related factors to the attention of a broader audience.
 They collected in many software projects experiences with good and bad management practice that have an influence on the productivity of the team.
 They and others showed that these are the decisive issues in software engineering but were only able to describe them anecdotally.

 Factors influencing programming productivity

 There are probably a large number of factors influencing the programming productivity of individuals and teams.
 For example, the used software development process probably influences the effectiveness and efficiency of a team.

 The personalities of software programmers influence the used coding styles which, in turn, influence the productivity of the programmers.

+In popular culture

+In 2007, the xkcd comic popularized the concept of a Ballmer Peak—that a programmer, with just the right amount of inebriation, achieves a high state of productivity.
+The Ballmer Peak is named after former Microsoft CEO, Steve Ballmer, and is likely a play on Balmer series of hydrogen spectral lines named for Johann Balmer.